 While it’s called a “Pre-Chernobyl History”, the Chernobyl disaster is the linchpin of the entire book, which charts the development of the nuclear power industry with an eye to what happened in 1986.
 It also has a lot of really interesting accessible information about the structural flaws with the RBMK reactors, how they compare to the rival VVER reactor design, and how these flaws (such as the “positive void coefficient” problem) contributed to the meltdown.

 Yes.
 I think it’s important to keep in mind that the positive void coefficient comes from the United States.
 The first American reactors were graphite-moderated water-cooled reactors that were built for producing plutonium at Hanford.
 The early ones had a positive void coefficient which the Americans then corrected.
 Through espionage, the Soviets stole blueprints for a graphite moderated reactor.
-The whole understanding of what plutonium as a new, man-made element was transmitted to the Soviets through espionage.
+The whole understanding of plutonium as a new, man-made element was transmitted to the Soviets through espionage.

 So, it’s not a surprise that the Americans first had this problem in their early reactors and the Soviets appropriated that problem as they annexed the American technology.
 They’re not the only people in the world to have struggled with this positive void coefficient.